ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     request is used only for calls to the RS, and only with access tokens that are not bound to any key as described in {{response-token-single}}.
 - When neither an access token nor key proof are used, this is an unsecured request.
-This type of request is not used in the core protocol of GNAP.
+This type of request is used optionally for calls to the RS as part of an RS-first discovery process as described in {{rs-request-without-token}}.

 ## Key Formats {#key-format}